christophetd/Adaz/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Thank you for taking the time to report a bug!
+about: Something is not working properly
 title: ''
-labels: bug, needs-investigation
+labels: bug
 assignees: christophetd

 ---